 I have been working with my Ancestors pretty closely going on about four years now.
 In that time a pair of ancient Ancestors, one a Disir, a powerful female Ancestors, and the other a Vater (German word meaning 'father' which I use in place of 'alfar' which can also mean 'elf') have come forward to guide me in my Work.

-The suicide of this couple should be blamed squarely on the immigration laws of the United States that specifically excludes gay spouses
+The suicide of this couple should be blamed squarely on the laws of the United States that specifically excludes gay spouses

 By Melanie Nathan, March 11, 2013.